salan223/SphereMovie/doc/sprint2/standups.md

 # Standup 4 - December 3rd, 2024
 ## Murtaza Hussaini
-  1. Worked on:
+  1. Worked on: Finalized testing the code and contributed to the peer evaluation.
-  2. Commit to: testing code, peer evaluation,
+  2. Commit to: Testing code, completing peer evaluation.
   3. Done by: today
   4. Blockers: none